Inquries

 Image source: ©千库网

-More and more mainland companies with high growth and innovation capabilities are using this policy to actively promote the process of listing abroad.
-According to the above-mentioned "Listing Record Status Table", overseas listed companies are distributed in TMT (technology, media, communication), biomedicine, autonomous driving, artificial intelligence, new consumption and other fields.
+More and more Chinas Mainland companies with high growth and strong innovation capabilities are actively seeking overseas listings.
+According to the "Listing Record Status Table", these companies cover a wide range of industries, including technology, media and communications (TMT), biomedicine, autonomous driving, artificial intelligence and new consumer markets.

-Why are so many companies choosing to cross-list as companies global capital market matures?
-Are companies’ motivations for a cross-border IPO limited to capital market factors or do other strategic considerations also play a role?
+But why are so many companies opting for cross-border IPOs at a time when global capital markets are maturing?
+Are these decisions driven solely by capital market factors, or do other strategic considerations also play a role?

 Image source: ©千库网

-In order to further explore the motivations of companies to formulate cross-listing strategies, ZHU Zhenghang’s team innovatively put forward the "product market tying hypothesis" against the backdrop of increased competition in the domestic market in the wake of competition law reforms and examined its impact on the willingness of companies to list abroad.
+In order to further explore the motivations of companies to formulate cross-listing strategies, ZHU Zhenghang together with his colleagues innovatively put forward the "product market linkage hypothesis" against the backdrop of increased competition in the domestic market in the wake of competition law reforms and examined its impact on the willingness of companies to list abroad.

 The "product market linkage hypothesis" states that companies can use the characteristics of listing to strengthen their links with foreign markets through cross-listing and expand the diversity of product markets, thereby mitigating the negative impact of competition law reform on the local market.
 Currently, cross-listing is not only a means of financing but also an effective strategy to expand international product markets.

-To test this hypothesis, ZHU Zhenghang’s team collected all cross-listing data from the Capital IQ Compustat database since 1990.
+To test this hypothesis, researchers collected all cross-listing data from the Capital IQ Compustat database since 1990.
 The dataset includes 56 countries of origin of companies and 45 countries where cross-listing takes place.

 After the Introduction of Competition Policy, It Is More Likely That Companies Will List Each Other